- New engine, gearbox, brakes and rear suspension

 Both the new 163hp twin-turbo and the latest 190hp twin-turbo now conform to the latest Euro 6D Temp emissions regulations, which come into force for light commercial vehicles in September 2019.

-What’s more, it has substantially increased smartphone integration, which means you’ll be able to remotely lock and unlock the Navara, check fuel and fluid levels, pin-point its location and pre-set sat-nav routes all using your phone.
+What’s more, the 2019 Navara has substantially increased smartphone integration, which means you’ll be able to remotely lock and unlock the Navara, activate the lights and horn, check fuel and fluid levels, pin-point its location and pre-set sat-nav routes all using your phone.

 How much is the 2019 Nissan Navara, and when does it go sale?